 You are encouraged to apply to the DPD as soon as you have been advanced to the major as long as you meet the GPA requirements.
 You MUST apply to the DPD no later than the deadlines listed below.
 Be sure the transcripts you submit include the grades from your most recent semester.
 Unofficial transcripts are acceptable with your DPD application.

-- If you are planning to graduate at the end of Fall semester, the application deadline is January 1 of that year.
+- If you are planning to graduate at the end of Fall semester, the application deadline is November 1 of the prior year.

 - Applications after those deadlines will NOT be accepted.
 Spaces in DPD-only courses are limited to due availability of field placements, interviewing and counseling and group education experiences and must be scheduled well in advance of the semester.